 While the standard Apple version does a reasonable job, it's no match for some of the third-party photography apps out there.
-Check out these four great iPhone apps that will help you take jealousy-inducing travel shots without breaking the bank.
+Check out these five great iPhone apps that will help you take jealousy-inducing travel shots without breaking the bank.

 645 Pro Mk III

-Definitely aimed at those who are serious about their photography, the awkwardly-named 645 Pro Mk III is easily one of the most powerful smartphone camera apps out there.
+Definitely aimed at those who are serious about their photography, the awkwardly named 645 Pro Mk III is easily one of the most powerful smartphone camera apps out there.

 With full control of exposure, white balance and focus, as well as shutter and ISO priority modes, it's about as close to a DSLR as you're going to get from something that makes phone calls and fits in your pocket.